5 Important Facts about Quit Claim Deeds

 Use Them to Remove Title Defects

 Quit claim deeds are also commonly used to remove title defects or “clouds.”
 Clouds often arise when a title search reveals that the property was improperly transferred.
 For instance, maybe a previous owner failed to follow the correct legal requirements and format for the deed.
 Other times a cloud may arise when someone may have an unexpected interest in a property, possibly a grantor transferred property without their spouse’s consent, who also had an interest.
 In this case, the spouse who still has a possible interest may be asked to execute a quit claim deed to relinquish any right to the property that he or she may have.
+Sometimes, only one spouse is required to sign the deed, especially if the property is not community property.
+When the property is being transferred, the spouse who receives the property is referred to as the receiving spouse.

 They Don't Affect Mortgages